ahsanalikhalid1/blockchain/README.md

 ----------------

-AAK Coin: Blockchain simplified so that you can understand its ground rules.
+AAK Coin: Blockchain simplified so that you can understand its ground rules using the simplest coding elements

 ----------------